 Refugees living in Nairobi come from many different countries.
 While Somalis comprise about 58 percent of the refugee population in Nairobi, others come from Ethiopia, Eritrea, Burundi, the Democratic Republic of Congo, Uganda, Rwanda and Sudan.
 The UN High Commission for Refugees estimates that Nairobi is home to 53,200 refugees, although other international nongovernmental organizations believe there are many more, largely hidden from society.

 Their reasons for living in Nairobi rather than a refugee camp are numerous.
 Some hope for more job prospects, or might have friends or family in the city who can provide assistance.
 They may have left a refugee camp because it lacked education opportunities or adequate medical care, violence in the camps or discrimination at the hands of other refugees or local authorities.

 Refugees in Nairobi are largely impoverished and live in very low-income neighborhoods.
 Many of the refugees we provide care to do not have refugee status from the UN refugee agency, making it extremely difficult for them to access needed services.
 As a result, they are extremely vulnerable.
 Despite the hardships of life as an urban refugee and traumatic past experiences, there is no in-depth mental health trauma care available to them.

-In 2013, CVT began providing mental health and physical therapy to refugees in several neighborhoods.
-In the eastern part of Nairobi, CVT works in the Kayole and Kasarani neighborhoods, and in the Riruta area in the western part of the city.
+In 2013, CVT began providing mental health and physical therapy to refugees in several neighborhoods in the city.